akanadocs/docs-test/sp/platform-hardening_8.0.md

 ```

 **Note**: Cipher suites that use AES_256 require installation of the JCE Unlimited Strength Jurisdiction Policy Files.
-See http://docs.oracle.com/javase/7/docs/technotes/guides/security/SunProviders.html.
+See <a href="http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html" title="Java cryptography documentation" target="_blank">Java Cryptography Architecture Oracle Providers Documentation for Java Platform Standard Edition 8</a>.
 This has to be added to the JRE.

 #### <a name="tls12_only"></a>Enforcing TLS 1.2
 <p>Depending on the level of security required, you may way to restrict the protocol to TLS 1.2 only.
 Note - This will limit the accessibility of the platform to certain clients.</p>